-Nurse Job Interview Questions About Stress
+Nurse Job Interview Questions About Handling Stress

+No matter what nursing position you interview for, the interviewer will ask, probably in a number of different ways, how you handle stress.
+Work stress in nursing has been studied as an occupational hazard since the 1960s.
 It may help for you to understand why a job interviewer asks questions about stress.
 Essentially, the interviewer is looking for three things when he or she asks you about stress on the job as a nurse:

 1. Whether you acknowledge that stress is an actuality at work.